NickGrunert/master-thesis/modules/03_truth_compare.typ

     The incorporation of a greater number of data points, amounting to 840, is assumed to provide a more comprehensive representation of the quality of the algorithm to be measured.
     It is imperative to acknowledge that all data points mapping to the origin are excluded from the calculation, as they are considered outliers.
     These outliers are attributed to executions where the algorithm's inability to accurately identify the house base area resulted in no predicted segments being generated.
-    Their inclusion would only hurt the further analysis.
+    The inclusion of these variables would compromise the integrity of further analysis by distorting the scale of the data and impeding the process of normalisation.

     ==== MAE, MSE, RMSE and R2 Score <section:metrics>
     #heading(depth: 5, numbering: none, bookmarked: false)[Formula]
     $ "MAE" = (1/n) * sum_(i=1)^n |y_i - accent(y, hat)_i| $ <formula:mae>
     $ "MSE" = (1/n) * sum_(i=1)^n (y_i - accent(y, hat)_i)^2 $ <formula:mse>